microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-experimentation.md

 #### Types of virtual environments

-In CSE we often choose from either `venv`, `Conda` or `Poetry`, depending on the project requirements and complexity.
+In CSE, we often choose from either `venv`, `Conda` or `Poetry`, depending on the project requirements and complexity.

 - [venv](https://docs.python.org/3/library/venv.html) is included in Python, is the easiest to use, but lacks more advanced features like dependency management.
 - [Conda](https://docs.conda.io/en/latest/) is a popular package, dependency and environment management framework.
 It supports multiple stacks (Python, R) and multiple versions of the same environment (e.g. multiple Python versions). `Conda` maintains its own package repository, therefore some packages might not be downloaded and managed directly through `Conda`.